Financing your ADU

 This is a loan for a fixed amount, for a term typically shorter than the first mortgage.
 As with a first mortgage, you’ll have to pay closing costs and fees such as for an appraisal, credit report, and more; but your first mortgage and its rate stay intact.

-6. Personal loan or line of credit
+5. Personal loan or line of credit

-7. Private-money loans
+6. Private-money loans

 Private-money lending, or hard-money lending, can be a good fit for real estate investors or multifamily-property owners.
 These loans, which are given by an organization or a wealthy individual, require rental income streams to support paybacks and property valuations, and are often designed for a short-term bridge or construction period.
-The interest rates are higher, but the terms are often discretionary, to allow for creativity and flexibility in their structure as well as simpler, faster underwriting and approvals.
+The interest rates are often higher, but the terms are often discretionary, to allow for creativity and flexibility in their structure as well as simpler, faster underwriting and approvals.

-8. Government assistance
+7. Government assistance

 Both the federal government and local agencies offer financial help for ADU buyers either directly or indirectly.